dave-yang/krystal-docs/Components/Database.md

 # Using raw PDO

-Query builder can not totally abstract SQL language, especially since it might be DB-vendor specific.
+Query builder can not totally abstract SQL language, especially since it might be specific to particular database engine.
 Therefore, you might encounter scenarios where you would want to write plain SQL queries.

-To access raw PDO instance, just call `getPdo()`, like this:
+To access raw PDO instance, just call `getPdo()` on database object, like this:

     $pdo = $this->db->getPdo();